What is platform economy, how does it relate to me and my work? This is the wonderment of many employees and experts with high education.

 The change and diversity of work life are a challenge for the labour market, both for the employee movement and for the employer.
 Proactive thinking, development and responsiveness to the needs of the parties are required.
 More and more employees will assess the work and livelihood, depending on whether the work is significant, flexible enough and worthwhile in relation to time and energy that are used to it.
 The opportunity to develop own skills throughout career is becoming increasingly important, which is beneficial both for the employee and the employer.

 As a research sample, Akava and around 20 member unions participated in SWiPE’s research project, which explored how the trends of changing work, especially the platform economy, have an impact on expert work.
 Through research, we received more information about how the members of Akava, who work as experts, use new digital tools and platforms in their work.
 According to the results, the work done on platforms is still very rare for earning purposes.
 In terms of attitudes and interests, however, the readiness for it is evident.
 Based on the results of the research, we are able to improve member services and can use the information to support lobbying and influencing.
 The aim is to develop the legislation of work life, social security and education in such a way, that they will be more responsive to more diverse work.

-The writer Anu Tuovinen works as a senior adviser in Akava.
+Anu Tuovinen works as a senior adviser in Akava.